 And it needs to be said that the presence of asbestos in the contaminated Flint, Michigan, water was not the issue.
 In Flint, the presence of lead caused widespread lead poisoning.
 Regulations of the Environmental Protection Agency (EPA) didn’t protect those children.
 Does the EPA help protect against dangerous levels of asbestos ingestion?

 Although there very well may be asbestos pipes where you live, there should be no reason at all to panic.
-Public water suppliers are required by the EPA to test water regularly and inform the public when contaminants such as asbestos exceed their maximum allowable levels.
-The basic guidelines for these contaminant levels are in the Safe Drinking Water Act, created in 1974 and amended several times through the years.
+Public water suppliers are required by the EPA to test the water regularly and inform the public when contaminants such as asbestos exceed their maximum allowable levels.
+The basic guidelines for these contaminant levels are in the Safe Drinking Water Act, created in 1974 and amended several times over the years.